subalakshmivenkat/Software-Testing-Laboratory/EXP5.md

 ## EX:05 BINARY SEARCH
+# DATE: 13-09-2024
 ### Register No.:212222040162
 ### AIM:
 Write a python program to check the number is Armstrong number or not and inspect for failures.
 ### Algorithm:
-1. Start the program.
-2. Read an integer input number.
-3. Initialize the variables current_digit, sum = 0, and num = number.
+1. Start the program.2.
+Read an integer input number.3.
+Initialize the variables current_digit, sum = 0, and num = number.
-4. Repeat Steps 5 to 7 until num > 0
-5.	current_digit = (num % 10).
-6.	sum = sum + (current_digit * current_digit * current_digit).
+4. Repeat Steps 5 to 7 until num > 05.	current_digit = (num % 10).6.	sum = sum + (current_digit * current_digit * current_digit).
 7. Stop the program.
-7.	num = num / 10.
-8. Check if sum == number.
+7.	num = num / 10.8.
+Check if sum == number.
 If true, print "It is an Armstrong Number."
-Otherwise, print "It is not an Armstrong Number."
-9. Stop the program.
+Otherwise, print "It is not an Armstrong Number."9.
+Stop the program.
 ### Program:
 ```
 def binary_search(arr, x):